lixin4ever/HCNN/README.md

     python model.py

 If GPU and CUDA toolkit are available on your machine, Keras will use GPU in default case.
-To accelerate the execution, you can add theano flags `lib.cnmem=1` (Note: it only works on theano backend):
+To accelerate the execution, you can add theano flags `lib.cnmem=1` if your GPU is in idle state (Note: it only works on theano backend):

     THEANO_FLAGS="lib.cnmem=1" python model.py